MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/zscaler-integration.md

     1. To view a sample discovery log, select **View sample of expected log file** > **Download sample log**.
 Make sure that the downloaded sample log matches your log files.

-After completing the integration steps, any app that you set as *unsanctioned* in Defender for Cloud Apps is pinged by Zscaler every two hours, and then blocked by Zscaler according to your Zscalar policies.
+After completing the integration steps, any app that you set as *unsanctioned* in Defender for Cloud Apps is pinged by Zscaler every two hours, and then blocked by Zscaler according to your Zscalar configuration.
 For more information, see [Sanctioning/unsanctioning an app](governance-discovery.md#sanctioningunsanctioning-an-app).

 Continue by investigating cloud apps discovered on your network.
 For more information and investigation steps, see [Working with Cloud Discovery](working-with-cloud-discovery-data.md).